 The economic recession that is gripping the nation is adversely affecting the Commonwealth's revenue receipts during fiscal year 2009.
 General Fund revenue estimates incorporated in the enacted budget for fiscal year 2009 included a projected growth in receipts of 3.07 percent, while actual receipts through January 2009 have contracted by 5.03 percent on a year-over-year basis.
 In February 2009, the Governor's proposed budget for fiscal year 2010 included a revision to the fiscal year 2009 revenue estimate for General Fund revenues to reflect the adverse effects of the national economic recession.
-It is now expected that fiscal year 2009 Commonwealth revenues may be \$2.3 billion less than the official estimate used during the enactment of the fiscal year 2009 budget in July, 2008.
-Actual revenues through January 2009 are \$1,076.3 million or 7.5 percent below the estimate enacted in July 2008, as part of the fiscal year 2009 budget.
+It is now expected that fiscal year 2009 Commonwealth revenues may be \$3.0 billion less than the official estimate used during the enactment of the fiscal year 2009 budget in July, 2008.
+Actual revenues through April 2009 are \$2,550.8 million or 10.5 percent below the estimate enacted in July 2008, as part of the fiscal year 2009 budget.
 Actions taken to date to reduce Commonwealth spending in light of projected revenue shortfalls include three rounds of budget cuts totaling nearly \$550 million, implementation of a general hiring freeze, bans on outof-state travel, freezing of wages for non-union salaries and the elimination of the purchase of new vehicles.
 Additional efforts to balance the fiscal year 2009 budget are likely to include the utilization of legislative lapse accounts as well as current and prior year lapses.
-Anticipated federal fiscal relief will likely provide the major source of revenue to keep the Commonwealth's budget intact as will a proposed transfer of one-third of the existing balance in the Budget Stabilization Reserve Fund.
+Anticipated federal fiscal relief will likely provide the major source of revenue to keep the Commonwealth's budget intact as will a proposed transfer of the existing balance in the Budget Stabilization Reserve Fund and a proposed transfer of a portion of the balance in the Health Care Provider Retention Account.
 Based on revised projections of fiscal year 2009 revenues, as incorporated in the Governor's proposed fiscal year 2010 budget released in February, and assuming the aforementioned budget balancing actions, the General Fund is currently projected to have an ending balance of \$4.0 million.
 See "Fiscal Year 2009 Budget."